lokalized/lokalized-java/README.md

 ```

 Expression-fragment predicates and whole-message predicates both read the same immutable snapshot of caller input and
-use the locale of the catalog candidate being evaluated.
+use the locale of the localized strings file for the candidate locale.
 Generated values never become predicate operands.
 Numeric
 ordering requires a [`Number`](https://docs.oracle.com/en/java/javase/26/docs/api/java.base/java/lang/Number.html) or
 numeric [`PluralOperands`](https://javadoc.lokalized.com/com/lokalized/PluralOperands.html); a formatted string such as
 `"1,000"` is display text, not a numeric operand.
 More generally, expression [`String`](https://docs.oracle.com/en/java/javase/26/docs/api/java.base/java/lang/String.html)